feimosi/frameworks-code-comparison/README.md

 ### Angular

-There are three kinds of possible attributes being passed to the component:
+There are three kinds of attributes that can be passed:
 - text binding, e.g. `size="string"`
 - property binding, e.g. `[disabled]="value"`
 - event binding, e.g. `(click)="eventHandler()"`